 - Dynamic discovery Also known as Send Targets discovery.
 Each time the ESXi host contacts a specified iSCSI storage server, it sends a Send Targets request to the server.
 In response, the iSCSI storage server supplies a list of available targets to the ESXi host.
-Monitor and manage with esxcli iscsi adapter discovery sendtarget or vicfg-iscsi commands. - Static discovery The ESXi host does not have to perform discovery.
+Monitor and manage with esxcli iscsi adapter discovery sendtarget. - Static discovery The ESXi host does not have to perform discovery.
 Instead, the ESXi host uses the IP addresses or domain names and iSCSI target names, IQN or EUI format names, to communicate with the iSCSI target.
-Monitor and manage with esxcli iscsi adapter discovery statictarget or vicfg-iscsi commands.
+Monitor and manage with esxcli iscsi adapter discovery statictarget.